PurdueIEEE/boilerbooks/docs/development.md

 Somewhere on screen, there will be a popup asking to reopen the workspace in a container.
 Accept this, and wait 30 seconds to 3 minutes for all installation and setup instructions.
 From then, open a split terminal and start both the API and UI servers.

+> If you are re-opening the development environment, you may need to first run a startup command:
+>
+> `.devcontainer/postCreateCommand.sh`
+>
+> Creating a new devcontainer will automatically run this command.

 ```sh
 cd api